 ATI Indexation Factor

-The ATI indexation factor updates an older income when a current tax return is unavailable.
+The Adjusted Taxable Income (ATI) indexation factor updates an older income when a current tax return is unavailable.
 It applies a wage growth adjustment so the system can estimate a parent’s current earning capacity.

 Indexation and the use of provisional income form a routine part of the assessment process, especially early in each financial year when most parents are yet to lodge tax returns.